quagliero/chumbo-ui/README.md

 The Scumbo is the epitomy of bad, and as such, they are punished by:
 - Being placed in Tier 3 for the end of that season
 - Given the last choice of draft slot for the following season

+### Clauses
+- Commissioner HD is the decision owner and ultimate arbiter of any disputes; this is a benevolent dictatorship.